How to Use Cumin: 5 Essential Ways, Pairings & Global Recipes

 • Air-tight containers: Store in glass jars away from heat sources.

-• Buy in small batches: Ground cumin lasts about 6 months; whole seeds up to a year.
+• Buy in small batches: Ground cumin lasts 6 months; whole seeds up to a year.

 • Keep it cool & dark: A cupboard away from the oven is perfect.

-Cumin may seem simple at first glance, but it’s actually one of the most powerful tools in a cook’s arsenal.
-Whether you’re simmering a pot of Moroccan lamb tagine or dusting roasted squash with a spiced rub, understanding cumin’s flavor profile will elevate your dishes from ordinary to extraordinary.
-Experiment with pairing it with other spices, try toasting your own seeds, and don’t be afraid to add a pinch where you least expect it — because sometimes, the secret ingredient really is cumin.
+Cumin may seem simple, but it's a powerful tool for elevating dishes.
+Whether simmering Moroccan tagine or roasting vegetables, understanding cumin's flavor profile and uses will transform your cooking.
+Experiment with pairings, try roasting your own seeds, and add cumin where you least expect it — because sometimes, the secret ingredient really is cumin.

 Now go forth and cumin-up your life!